-Our APPI clinical Pilates classes in Norwich, Norfolk are a low impact exercise which can be varied greatly in difficulty to suit both men and women, up to elite athlete.
+Our APPI clinical Pilates classes in Norwich, Norfolk are a low impact exercise which can be varied greatly in difficulty to suit both men and women, from the beginner up to the elite athlete.

 There are many different schools of Pilates but the APPI style of Pilates was created by physiotherapists and is supported by medical research.

 APPI clinical Pilates can greatly benefit people recovering from injury, during the ante and post natal period, to generally tone up the body and to aid in the prevention of injury.
 The Pilate’s classes are designed to promote core stability, endurance, posture, flexibility, co-ordination and strength.
 Pilates exercises focus on strengthening the stabilising muscles of the neck, shoulders, lower back, pelvis, and hips which in turn help to provide a stable platform for the arms and legs to move from.

 Our Norwich Pilate’s classes include posture re-education, standing exercises to strengthen the legs and improve your balance in addition to mat based exercises.
 Various equipment is used, for example soft balls, gym balls, rollers, small weights, resistive bands, Pilates circles, balance pads and spiky massage balls, to add further variety and challenge.
 The classes are usually of mixed ability and therefore different levels of the same exercise will be offered to accommodate the whole class.
 If you are a beginner to Pilates it is advisable to choose the beginner levels even if you feel you are able to do more.
 Please be aware that when participating in a Pilates class you should stop or try a smaller movement if any joint strain is felt.
 Also please ask for any help needed during the class from myself if any discomfort is felt.
 See our Pilates class times.